deanorogers/simple-dockerised-node-app/README.md

 ECS_ENGINE_AUTH_DATE={"https://index.docker.io/v1/":{"username":"my-username","password":"my-password","email":"my-email@yahoo.co.uk"}}
 5. Restart the ecs agent: docker stop ecs-agent.
 6. docker inspect ecs-agent
-7. TODO Try stopping the EC2 instance to see if the ecs.config file persists
+7. Try stopping the EC2 instance to see if the ecs.config file persists.
+Otherwise create an EBS storage volume.
+Yes - the file does persist, may have to re-start the ecs service however.

 ### Create Cluster, Task, Container and service
-TODO
+1. Note => With the Classic LB, only one task allowed per container instance.
+2. If service creation fails, you may need to delete the Route53 entry from the command line => aws servicediscovery list-services / aws servicediscovery delete-service --id "srv-suxx4jawwtvzv5ih" [TODO] Grant ecs-role to root user, then try and create the Service once again.
+3. Ensure host and container port mappings are correct - consistent with the port on which the server is listening.
+4. curl the public IP of the EC2 instance.